 A decline in public interest in golf and an over-saturation of golf courses in the area forced the decision to reluctantly close the course in January 2009, and it has sat vacant for more than twelve years.

-In April 2017, the Riverside County Board of Supervisors unanimously voted to initiate the process of changing the land zoning.
+In April 2017, the Riverside County Board of Supervisors unanimously voted to initiate the process of a General Plan Amendment to allow for different uses on the land.
 This allows the exploration of options for bringing new purpose, vitality and community amenities to the unused property.

-To assist in this effort, the families turned to the experts at Oxbow Partners, a well-regarded team with extensive experience in creating high quality master planned communities in nearby cities such as Santa Ana, Fullerton and Eastvale.
+To assist in this effort, the families turned to the experts at Oxbow Partners, a well-regarded team with extensive experience in creating high quality master planned communities in nearby cities such as Eastvale, Santa Ana, and Fullerton.

 Oxbow Partners is comprised of two principals, Eric Cernich and Tom Grabiel, whose experience in building new neighborhoods spans over 60 years collectively.

-Working with the property owners and the community, Oxbow Partners is creating a new vision for the former golf course to provide new housing options and community parks, trails and amenities for the surrounding residents.
+Working with the property owners and the community, Oxbow Partners is creating a new vision for the former golf course to provide new housing, community parks, and trails for the surrounding residents.

 Eric is a third-generation builder and a second-generation land developer in Southern California.
 His career started with his family business, the Laguna Land and Cattle Company, in the early 1980’s.
 Eric is a founding member of the Costa Mesa Community Foundation which provides grants to fund programs in youth education and recreation, park development and maintenance, public safety and community pride initiatives.